Rajkumarsolanki7/Unicorn-Companies-Analysis-PowerBI-Dashboard/README.md

 ## 📧 Contact

-For any questions or feedback, please reach out to [Your Name](mailto:youremail@example.com).
+For any questions or feedback, please reach out to rajkumarsinghsolanki525@gmail.com

 ---

-Feel free to replace placeholders like `yourusername` and `youremail@example.com` with your actual GitHub username and email address.
+Feel free to replace placeholders like `Rajkumar solanki` and `rajkumarsinghsolanki525@gmail.com` with your actual GitHub username and email address.